dsccommunity/DscResource.Common/README.md

 ```

 Sets the session environment variable `PSModulePath` to the specified path
-or paths (separated with semi-colon).
+or paths (separated with semi-colons).

 ```powershell
 Set-PSModulePath -Path '<Path 1>;<Path 2>' -Machine
 ```

 Sets the machine environment variable `PSModulePath` to the specified path
-or paths (separated with semi-colon).
+or paths (separated with semi-colons).

 ### `Test-DscParameterState`